microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Please find seismogrph experiment obervations:

-First, notice that moving the micro:bit in any direction, you will change the acceleration value, which is being displayed as the same color as the micro:bit.
-By moving the micro:bit, there is a changing acceleration value.
+First, notice that moving the micro:bit in any direction, you will change the acceleration value, which is being displayed as a milli-gravities value.
+By moving the micro:bit, there will be a changing acceleration value.

 ![](/static/mb/lessons/seismograph7.png)